Phone Farm vs Cloud Phone: The Real Cost Comparison

 What a phone farm really costs

-A phone farm can be the right choice when a team wants total control, already has in-house hardware talent, and can absorb operational burden.
-But the real total cost of ownership includes more than devices.
+Teams usually keep a phone-farm model when they want total control, already have in-house hardware talent, and can absorb operational burden.
+But the real total cost of ownership still includes more than devices.

 Capital costs